-Diabetes is a chronic (life-long) condition characterized by an inefficient way of handling glucose or sugar in the blood.
-However, diabetes is not a disease of blood glucose, rather a disorder of insulin and leptin signaling.
+Diabetes is a chronic condition characterized by an ineffective management of glucose in the bloodstream.
+It is not merely a blood sugar issue; rather, it stems from a disruption in insulin and leptin signaling.

 What is diabetes?

-The term diabetes is from the Greek word diabaineine refers to a tubular organ that take-in or expels water - excessive urine discharges disease.
+The term "diabetes" originates from the Greek word "diabaineine," indicating a tubular organ that transports or expels water, highlighting the excessive urine production associated with the condition.

-Matthew Dobson in 1776 confirmed that diabetic’s urine and blood have excess sugar that contributes to its sweet taste.
+Matthew Dobson confirmed in 1776 that excess sugar in the urine and blood contributes to this sweetness.

 History of Diabetes

-Role of the Pancreas in Diabetes – In 1889, Joseph von Mering and Oskar Minkowski discovered the function of the pancreas in diabetes.
-They found that after a dog whose pancreas cut removed causes diabetes symptoms and died later.
+The Role of the Pancreas in Diabetes: In 1889, researchers Joseph von Mering and Oskar Minkowski established the pancreas's involvement in diabetes by instigating symptoms in dogs post-pancreas removal.

 Diabetes Facts